 Here are some examples of foods that can be fermented and some tips on doing so:

-- Tip: Use fresh, high-quality milk for the best results.
-Also, be sure to use a starter culture appropriate for the product you're making (e.g., specific yogurt cultures for making yogurt).
+Tip: Use fresh, high-quality milk for the best results.
+Also, be sure to use a starter culture appropriate for your product (e.g., specific yogurt cultures for making yogurt).

-- Grains: Fermentation is used in the making of sourdough bread, where a mixture of flour and water (a sourdough starter) is fermented over several days.
+Grains: Fermentation is used to make sourdough bread, where a mixture of flour and water (a sourdough starter) is fermented over several days.
 The yeast and bacteria in the starter help the bread rise and give it its characteristic sour flavor.

-- Tip: Sourdough starters need to be fed regularly with fresh flour and water to keep the yeast and bacteria active.
+Tip: Sourdough starters must be fed regularly with fresh flour and water to keep the yeast and bacteria active.

-- Soybeans: Fermented soybeans are used to make products like tempeh, miso, and soy sauce.
+Soybeans: Fermented soybeans make products like tempeh, miso, and soy sauce.

 In all cases, remember that cleanliness is crucial in fermentation.
 All tools and containers should be thoroughly cleaned to prevent contamination.

-Also, note that while fermentation can be a safe and effective preservation method, it's important to monitor the process and discard anything that develops mold, has an off smell, or otherwise appears spoiled.
+Also, while fermentation can be a safe and effective preservation method, monitoring the process and discarding anything that develops mold, has an off smell, or otherwise appears spoiled is important.

-Have you ever been curious how to preserve food with salt?
+Have you ever been curious about how to preserve food with salt?
 It's surprisingly not that difficult!

 Curing your food involves using salt, sugar, nitrates, or nitrites to draw out moisture from food - less moisture means less bacteria growth!
 This method is best suited for preserving meat and fish.